Area Model Division – Definition, Examples, Facts

 reviewed by Jo-ann Caballes

-Definition of area model division
+Definition of the division area model

 Rather than trying to solve this large sum in one go, you can use multiplication and subtraction.
 Think about multiples of 5: